 If you want to pay off your plan early, you must notify your creditors and get court approval.
 Creditors and the bankruptcy trustee will have the opportunity to object to your early payoff—and you should expect them to do so.

 There is one situation where the court will allow you to pay off your plan early—and that’s when you pay creditors 100% of their claimed amounts.
-If you pay all that you owe, there will be no need for a payment plan.
-You won’t need a discharge and your creditors will be made whole.
+If you pay all that you owe, there won’t be a need for a payment plan.
+You won’t need a discharge, and your creditors will be made whole.

-If you suffer a financial setback, and your plan pays less than 100%, the court might end your plan early if your situation doesn't look like it will improve.
+If you suffer a financial setback, and your plan pays less than 100% of what you owe, the court might end your plan early if your situation doesn't look like it will improve.
 Here are the requirements for a hardship discharge:

-If you successfully prove these criteria, the court will end your plan early, grant you a hardship discharge, and wipe out your nonpriority, unsecured debt.
+If you successfully prove these criteria, the court will end your plan early, grant you a hardship discharge, and wipe out your nonpriority, unsecured debt (except student loans).